Elizabeth Kautz

 Elizabeth Kautz is an American politician currently serving as mayor of Burnsville, Minnesota since 1995.
 A Republican, she has been re-elected to her office eight times.

 Career

 Burnsville City Council

-Before being elected mayor, Kautz served as a councilwomen on the Burnsville City Council from 1992 to 1994.
+Before being elected mayor, Kautz served as a councilwoman on the Burnsville City Council from 1992 to 1994.

 Mayor of Burnsville

 Kautz was first appointed mayor in 1995 to serve the remainder of Ken Wolf's term following his election to the Minnesota House of Representatives.
 She is currently serving on her eight term with her most recent election being in 2020 where she won re-election with 63.6% of the vote.
 As Mayor she has focused on community development, quality of life and financial management green-lighting renovation campaigns to turn unproductive parts of the city into its financial backbone, allowing more money to be spent on public transportation and retrofitting all municipal buildings with LED lights.
 She has also financed a new $20 million Performing Arts Center in the city's downtown, initially receiving public backlash for using taxpayer dollars, but successfully turning the Center into a pillar of the community.
 She has also participated in national politics, being a strong supporter of Donald Trump and his presidency, being one of the first politicians to travel to Trump Tower directly following the 2016 United States presidential election to congratulate him in person.